wildlifeevoeco/FriendsBecauseOfFoes/NOTES.md

 ### measures

-* nearest neighbor distances
+* nearest neighbour distances
 * absolute turn angle
-* number of neighbors within threshold
+* number of neighbours within threshold

 is there agreement within these metrics?

 ML's example: foraging in a patch but moving in opposite directions
-ML: what does turn angle provide in addition to nearest neighbor
+ML: what does turn angle provide in addition to nearest neighbour

-* maybe collective behaviour has more to do with travelling/moving behavior?
+* maybe collective behaviour has more to do with travelling/moving behaviour?
 HMM?

 ## predator-prey